lramirez1619/kickstarter_analysis/README.md

 ![Outcomes Based on Goals](https://github.com/lramirez1619/module-1-kickstarter-analysis/blob/fe3c58bc7b30099494ce59b23dfe4457d4a64cc0/Resources/Outcomes%20Based%20on%20Goals.png)

 ### Challenges and Difficulties Encountered
 A few challenges and difficulties encountered includes correctly utilizing countifs formula (with greater than, less than, and equal signs) and not factoring plays as a sub-category in addition to dollar goals and outcomes.
 It was also a challenge that when the pivot chart was created, the amount goals was not in the same order as illustrated.
-All were challenging but the Learning Assistant team was stupendous in explaining and helping identify errors.
+All were challenging but the Learning Assistant team stupendously explained and helped identify errors.

 ## Results